orbitalquark/textadept/FAQ.md

 (each version uses either Lua or LuaJIT).
 Furthermore, the Windows and OSX packages bundle in GTK+ runtimes, accounting for some 3/4 of the total application size.
 (GTK+ is the cross-platform GUI toolkit Textadept uses.)
-Finally, starting in version 10, in order to be able to run on older Linux systems whose libstdc++ does not support newer C++11 symbols, the Linux executables statically link in a newer version of libstdc++.
+Then, starting in version 10, in order to be able to run on older Linux systems whose libstdc++ does not support newer C++11 symbols, the Linux executables statically link in a newer version of libstdc++.
+Finally, nightly builds are compiled with debug symbols enabled in order to aid debugging of various issues.

 - - -